NM-Games/super-splash-bros-2/README.md

 - **Life Mender**
   Restores a life upon activation.
   - [+] Can be life saving.
-  - [-] Not the most powerful superpower, compared to the next one.
+  - [-] Not the most powerful power-up, compared to the next one.
 - **Poop Bomb**
-  Activating this superpower will drop a poop bomb out of the back of the performer.
+  Activating this power-up will drop a poop bomb out of the back of the performer.
 The poop bomb will move towards the water.
 Once it hits the water, it will create a geyser that will push all players nearby it upwards, and damages them too.
 After the geyser disappeared, you still have a moment until all the victims are back on the platforms again.
   - [+] Great way to temporarily get rid of enemies.
   - [-] Requires some timing and aiming skills.
 - **Exclusive Platform**
-  This superpower creates a special platform underneath the performer for 10 seconds.
+  This power-up creates a special platform underneath the performer for 10 seconds.
 And only the performer can collide with it!
 Other players will fall right through it.
-  - This superpower requires the player to be in the air, otherwise it will not activate.
+  - This power-up requires the player to be in the air, otherwise it will not activate.
   - [+] Enjoy the enemies trying to get you off, since the friction on exclusive platforms is higher.
   - [-] Exclusive platforms give no warning before they disappear.

 Be careful though:
-- You will lose your superpower if you fall into water!
+- You will lose your power-up if you fall into water!
 - After three minutes, the water level will start to rise, making it very difficult to reach the fish in the late game.

 # Have fun!